Autocar India

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-Mercedes has carried forward the existing engine options for the S-Class facelift, but with numerous updates – including compliance for Euro 7 and BS7 emission norms.
-Of them, the pure-petrol S 450 will be the mainstay of the range, offering a 404hp 3.0-litre inline-six engine mated to a 48V mild hybrid system and a 9-speed automatic gearbox.
+Mercedes has retained the existing engine options for the S-Class facelift but introduced numerous updates, including compliance with Euro 7 and BS7 emission norms.
+Of them, the pure-petrol S 450 will be the mainstay of the range, offering a 404hp 3.0-litre inline-six engine mated to a 48V mild-hybrid system and a 9-speed automatic gearbox.

 4 reasons to buy the Mercedes S-Class facelift, 2 reasons not to

-The S-Class facelift will also be offered in S 450e plug-in hybrid guise when it launches in India – this will be Mercedes-Benz’s first PHEV for the Indian market.
-The S 450e combines a 3.0-litre turbocharged inline-six, a 22kWh battery pack, and a rear-mounted motor for a combined output of 435hp and 680Nm.
-All-electric range for the S 450e is pegged at up to 100km.
+The S-Class facelift will also be available in the S 450e plug-in hybrid guise when it launches here, making it Mercedes-Benz’s first PHEV for the country.
+The S 450e combines a 3.0-litre turbocharged inline-six, a 22kWh battery pack and a rear-mounted motor for a combined output of 435hp and 680Nm.
+The all-electric range for the S 450e is pegged at up to 100km.

 Top-class comfort